Meet The Judges

 Maggie Allain White

 Maggie Allain White graduated from Louisiana State University receiving a Bachelor of Science degree in Sports Administration and Business.
-Maggie has been judging dance competitions since 2012, notably including JAMfest Japan, JAMfest Dance Super Nationals, The Dance Summit, NDA Nationals, UDA Nationals, and for Varsity All-Star events across the United States.
-Maggie’s dance accolades include being a member of the NFL New Orleans Saints Professional Cheerleading Team, choreographer and dance team consultant for schools across Louisiana, dancing in the Macy’s 85th Thanksgiving Day Parade in NYC and being a part of the Social Media Team for The Dance Worlds and USASF National Meeting.
-Maggie is a USASF Certified Legality Official and Dance Judge.
-Outside of judging dance competitions, Maggie enjoys spending time with her husband and being a mom to her son, Liam.
+She has been judging dance competitions since 2012, notably including The Dance Worlds, Dance Summit, JAMfest Japan, JAMfest Dance Super Nationals, UDA National Dance Team Championship, NDA College Nationals and NDA High School Nationals in-person and virtual events.
+Maggie’s dance accolades include being a member of the NFL New Orleans Saints Professional Cheerleading Team, Dance Team Consultant for teams across the U.S. having her teams consistently rank in the top 5 and win National Championships at National events, USASF Certified Legality Official, USASF Certified Judge and Varsity All Star Certified Judge.
+Outside of judging dance competitions, Maggie enjoys spending time with her husband and being a mom to her three sons.

 Quality